digitalinteraction/deconf/README.md

 ## About

-Deconf (**de**-centralised **conf**erence) is an Open Source library for building virtual conference platforms developed by [Open Lab at Newcastle University](http://openlab.ncl.ac.uk/).
+Deconf is an Open Source library for building virtual conference platforms developed by [Open Lab at Newcastle University](http://openlab.ncl.ac.uk/).
 It has been developed with the learnings of running several online conferences since 2020.

 ### Core team